-How I handle criticism while showcasing my talent.
+How I handle criticism as a writer.

 It doesn't always mean that people are fighting against you because they are criticizing what you are doing.
 You have to learn how to filter the feedback that you are getting from people.

 Whatever your talent is; you will face criticism.
 There's no escape!
 It doesn't matter how good you think you are.
 You can never please everyone.

 As an author, I know that everyone will not appreciate my writing, and that's fine with me.
 However, I'm still willing to hear the feedback of others because there's always room for growth and improvement in my writing.

 You don't need to accept every feedback that you receive.
 It's up to you to declutter the reviews that you're getting.
 Some people will love and appreciate your work but others won't.

 I remember reading a one-star review that someone had left on one of my children's books that also received good ratings.
 The reader said the book lacks creativity, it was simple, and there wasn't anything new that I had said that parents didn't already teach their children.

 I took no offense to the review.
 It would appear as though the reviewer has a strong family background.
 They may not have thought that not all children are blessed with the opportunity to grow up in families that shower them with love and care.